jonahoffman/jonahoffman.github.io/docs/index.markdown

     </span>
 </p>

-• Teaching assistant for the Fall 2020 Manufacturing Engineering course
+• Teaching assistant for Design and Analysis of Dynamical Systems (Spring 2021) and Manufacturing Engineering (Fall 2020/Spring 2021) courses
+• Advised DADS students on their final projects, providing guidance and advice in individual meetings and over email
 • Responsible for all homework and quiz grading, as well as data entry and management of Blackboard system

 <p style="text-align:left; margin-bottom: 0;">